JetBrains/kotlin-web-site/docs/topics/properties.md

 * It must be a top-level property, or a member of an [`object` declaration](object-declarations.md#object-declarations-overview) or [a companion object](object-declarations.md#companion-objects).
 * It must be initialized with a value of type `String` or a primitive type
-* It cannot be a No custom getter
+* It cannot be a custom getter

 Such properties can be used in annotations: